ebc5802/DEET/README.md

 ## Running Instructions

-This program requires you to have [node](https://nodejs.org/en/download/package-manager) downloaded.
+This program requires you to have [node](https://nodejs.org/en/download/package-manager) downloaded and a valid .env file with a valid Gemini API_Key.

 ```npm install```